Why Our Program?

 The Wind Ensemble is the premier concert wind organization at Syracuse University.

 The Setnor School of Music has classrooms and rehearsal spaces in Crouse College and Shaffer Art Building, as well as a recording studio in the Belfer Audio Archive of Syracuse University Libraries.
 Most of the school's facilities are in stately Crouse College, which is the third oldest building on campus and is on the National Register of Historic Places.

 In the acoustically rich, 700-seat Rose and Jules R. Setnor Auditorium, Crouse College houses a magnificent 3,823-pipe Holtkamp Organ below a 70-foot-high open timber roof and stained glass windows.
 Approximately 200 concerts and recitals by students, faculty, and guest artists are held in the auditorium during the academic year.
 Students giving recitals have access to concert grand pianos and a variety of harpsichords.

 Prominent artists of all musical genres give concerts and master classes on campus regularly.
 These visits give you the opportunity to work with outside artists and make lifelong contacts.
 Below are just some of our visiting artists by area.

-Organ/piano: Organists Gail Archer, Andrew Henderson, Bruce Neswick, and McNeil Robinson as well as pianists Boris Berman, Frederic Chiu, Claude Frank, Ann Schein, Peter Frankl, and Anton Nel
+Organ/piano: Organists Michel Bouvard, Nathan Laube, Alan Morrison, and Bruce Neswick as well as pianists Boris Berman, Frederic Chiu, Claude Frank, Ann Schein, Peter Frankl, and Anton Nel

 Strings: Guitarist Eliot Fisk, Kronos Quartet, Dinosaur Annex, cellist Jakob Kullberg, and Open End Ensemble